-This course is designed for teachers who would like to further their knowledge and skills in the use of tools of ICT in the Classroom.
-It is also designed for teachers who would like to develop web solutions in their classrooms to promote students’ learning, collaborative work, and creativity across a wider range of subjects.
+This course is designed for teachers who would like to further their knowledge and develop their skills in the use of ICT tools in the classroom.
+It will give inspiration to teachers who would like to use web solutions in their classrooms in order to promote students’ learning, collaborative work, and creativity across a wide range of subjects.

-- Applying frameworks and models that support the effective implementation of ICT in the Classroom;
+- Apply models that support the effective implementation of ICT in the Classroom;

-- Creating and managing content to support modeling learning by using a variety of tools, web sites, and search engines;
+- Create and manage learning contents by using a variety of tools, web sites, and search engines;

-- Infusing technology throughout a lesson plan for efficient and effective teaching.
+- Infuse technology throughout a lesson plan for efficient and effective teaching.

-Upon completion of the course, participants will gain a greater insight into issues regarding the incorporation of ICT tools in everyday teaching that will promote students’ enthusiastic engagement and motivation in the learning process in a more creative and collaborative way.
+Upon completion of the course, participants will feel more confident to incorporate ICT tools in everyday teaching.
+This will promote students’ creativity and motivation, resulting in more engagement and higher motivation towards the learning process.

 Concept by: Iacopo Falciani